shubhammishra-1/Vendor-and-Shop-Management-System/README.md

                                                   #Authentication Service

- in auth. service server I implemented 3 functionality {using JWT , bcrypt }
+ in auth. service server I implemented 3 functionality {using JWT , bcrypt } <br />

 1--> signup :::vendor can signup on this server using {name,email,password} fields plain password of vendor first hashed into some value {using bcrypt}
-              then stored into Database.
+              then stored into Database. <br />
 2--> signin :::vendor can signin on this server using their {email,password} fields , jsonwebtoken will  be given to those vendors only whoses records
-               already in database else invalid user will be shown.
+               already in database else invalid user will be shown. <br />
-3--> isAuthenticated ::: vendor can see whether they are authenticated on the server or not by sending JWT.
+3--> isAuthenticated ::: vendor can see whether they are authenticated on the server or not by sending JWT. <br />

-                                                   #Search Service
+                                                   #Search Service <br />

 In Search Service server which is running on PORT=700 I implemented again 3 functionality